-The following corporate governance guidelines and the charters of the committees of the Board of Directors of the Company, have been approved by the Board of Directors and provide the framework for the corporate governance of the Company.
+The following corporate governance guidelines of the Board of Directors of the Company, have been approved by the Board of Directors and provide the framework for the corporate governance of the Company.

 The Company’s business is managed under the direction of the Board of Directors.
 The Board delegates to the Chief Executive Officer, and through that individual to other senior management, the authority and responsibility for managing the Company’s business.
 The Board’s role is to oversee the management and governance of the Company and to monitor senior management’s performance.

 Among the Board’s core responsibilities are to: